Carl Palmer: Other projects

 In November 2019, Palmer held the Carl Palmer's Prog Rock Camp at the 2300 Arena in Philadelphia.

 In 2019, Palmer performed with Asia and ELP Legacy during The Royal Affair Tour, headlined by Yes.

 In 2021, Palmer returned to performing following the COVID pandemic to promote the Carl Palmer's ELP Legacy Tour celebrating ELP's 50th anniversary.
 In addition to Palmer, the band features Paul Bielatowicz on guitar and vocals; and Simon Fitzpatrick on bass and Chapman stick.

+In July 2026, Palmer played alongside the BBC Concert Orchestra at the Royal Albert Hall, as part of the BBC Proms concert Prog Rock: A Fanfare for the Common Man.
+He played the opening and ELP's "Fanfare for the Common Man".

 Influences

 Having played with a variety of bands, including various anonymous schoolboy bands as a youth, Palmer's style was developed from a wide range of musical influences.
 Among Palmer's early drumming influences were Joe Morello, Philly Joe Jones, Art Blakey, Gene Krupa and Buddy Rich.
 Inspiration from their techniques can be heard in his own drumming style, which was initially influenced more from jazz than any other genre.
 Known for his technical prowess, another of Palmer's trademarks included solos in many of his performances.
 His later work in Asia saw a more basic approach, although he began to play double bass drums more frequently during that period, and was the eleventh drummer to be inducted into the Modern Drummer Hall of Fame.